-Spiritual Gifts: In addition to seeking out the advice of family and spiritual mentors, another way to discern your call to ordained ministry is to evaluate the spiritual gifts the Lord has given to you.
-Ephesians 4:7 reminds us that the Lord has gifted every member of Christ’s body; if your gifts are suited for ministry, and that is God’s plan for you, then he will see you through.
+Spiritual Gifts: In addition to seeking out the advice of family and spiritual mentors, another way to discern your call to ordained ministry is to evaluate the spiritual gifts that the Lord has given to you.
+Ephesians 4:7 reminds us that the Lord has gifted every member of Christ’s body.
+If your gifts are suited for ministry, and that is God’s plan for you, then he will see you through.
 Scripture speaks of several gifts that are important for those seeking professional ministry.
-First Timothy 3:1-13 and Titus 1:6-9 in particular are important passages for you to consider seriously and pray over regarding your call to the pastorate.
+1 Timothy 3:1-13 and Titus 1:6-9 in particular are important passages for you to consider seriously and pray over regarding your call to the pastorate.
 If your skill set matches your call, this may be an indication of what the Lord has in store for you.
 However, if you lack several of the gifts required of pastors, speak with a close mentor to obtain guidance as to how you should proceed.

 Discovery of Spiritual Gifts

 You may consider using one of the many available tests as a starting point for determining areas in which you are gifted.
 One suggested site provides a free spiritual gift analysis.
 However, do not let quizzes and speculation be your only indication of what spiritual gifts you possess.
 Experience is far more effective in discerning which gifts the Lord has bestowed upon you.
 Actually doing ministry allows you and those around you to identify your proficiencies and deficiencies.
 For those humble and wise enough to accept criticism (Prov 12:1), experience in a ministry setting is invaluable in the pursuit of ordained ministry.